Lebara Mobile

 • ParentShield

-Unlike most networks, ParentShield doesn’t let you select an eSIM at checkout at the time of writing, but you can get in touch with the network to request a switch to one.
+Like most networks, ParentShield lets you select an eSIM at checkout.
+If you’re an existing customer who wants to switch to eSIM, get in touch with the network to request a switch to one.

 For more information, check out ParentShield’s eSIM announcement page.